Ulster action to crank up in Enniskillen and Omagh

 Oak Leaf juggernaut rolls into Enniskillen

-But while Sunday's game is the first heavyweight, all Division One contest in this year's Ulster series, Saturday's contest at Brewster Park will be no less intriguing as Rory Gallagher's imposing Oak Leaf juggernaut rolls into town to face his own native county.
+But while Sunday's game is the first heavyweight, all Division One contest in this year's Ulster series, Saturday's tie at Brewster Park will be no less intriguing as Rory Gallagher's imposing Oak Leaf juggernaut rolls into town to face his native county.

 Fermanagh remain the only of the nine Ulster counties never to have won the senior provincial championship.